-To create access to wellness for young, disadvantaged Australians living with chronic disease, cancer or major trauma, by providing funding for evidence based integrated health services including exercise, diet and counselling.
+To create access to wellness for young, disadvantaged Australians living with chronic disease, disability, cancer or major trauma, by providing funding for evidence based integrated health services including exercise, diet and counselling.

 To help beneficiaries to reach maximal medical improvement and reduce permanent impairment caused by chronic disease, disability, cancer or major trauma by funding integrated, multi-disciplinary treatment plans.
 We aim to empower beneficiaries with long-term strategies to manage their conditions and to improve their quality of life.
 Services funded will include exercise rehabilitation, diet advice and counselling.